tonytvo/blog-generator/content/blog/emotional-intelligence-summary/index.md

 # EI Rewiring Process
 - Own it, Face it, Feel it, Ask it, Drive it
-- sometimes, our sub-conscious mind causes us to try and validate our emotional response consciously.
-For example, if you're not feeling great, you might be looking for ways that the day is bad or getting worse.
+- sometimes, our subconscious mind causes us to try and validate our emotional responses consciously.
+For example, if you're not feeling great, you might look for ways that the day is bad or getting worse.
-- power of pause: pausing after someone's answered a question of said something (for dramatic effect) to encourage them to draw upon their sub-conscious mind and bring deeper thoughts/feelings to the conversation.
+- the power of pause: pausing after someone's answered a question or said something (for dramatic effect) to encourage them to draw upon their subconscious mind and bring deeper thoughts/feelings to the conversation.
-- Identify our own belief and values
+- Identify our own beliefs and values
-- "Our own minds is what created fear and our own mind is the only thing that can smash through it"
+- "Our minds are what created fear, and our mind is the only thing that can smash through it."
 - Ask yourself: 'Do I want to change this?
 Why do I want to change this?'
 What stands to happen if I don't change this?
 What stands to happen if I don't change this?'
-- accepting that something is going to happen and that the only thing we can control is how we choose to response is where EI comes in.
+- accepting that something is going to happen and that the only thing we can control is how we choose to respond is where EI comes in.

 # Empathy
 - Sympathy is feeling sorry for someone where as empathy is recognizing the emotional response someone is having and how it feels to have that emotional response